sebinxavi/Docker-Image-Build-Automation/README.md

 ### 9. Access the Production/Test Server's IP address in Browser

--  You will able to see the changes once you updated the files inside the Application's GitHub repository.
+-  You will be able to see the changes once you updated the files inside the Application's GitHub repository.
+#
 ![alt text](https://i.ibb.co/ssFkXKw/latest-update.png)

 ## About the playbook